-Providing suitable housing for people of all ages is essential to maintain the highest level of independence and quality of life.
-We continue to work with residents and partners to assess housing needs for vulnerable groups to inform future housing policies, schemes and services.
-This includes younger and older residents who are vulnerable, those on benefits, those with disabilities, those living with dementia, those fleeing from domestic abuse, refugee, asylum seekers and economic migrants, LGBTQ and BAME groups.
+Improved Access to Housing for All - Providing suitable housing for people of all ages is essential to maintain the highest level of independence and quality of life and we continue to work with residents and partners to assess housing needs for vulnerable groups to inform future housing policies, schemes and services - This includes younger and older residents who are vulnerable, those on benefits, those with disabilities, those living with dementia, those fleeing from domestic abuse, refugee, asylum seekers and economic migrants, LGBTQ and BAME groups.
 We also continually work to identify and overcome any barriers that prevent some groups from accessing housing and support, reducing inequalities across the borough.

-Our Local Plan and planning policies also set requirements to make sure new housing development is built with a range of local services and community facilities within a reasonable walking distance, to make sure people with specialised housing needs have opportunities for community engagement, sport and recreation close to their homes.
-We will also work with our partners to provide a range of supported accommodation options for homeless young people that are unable to return home, and we strive to provide a safe environment where they can gain the necessary life skills to sustain and enjoy their own home in the future.
+Our Local Plan and planning policies also set requirements to ensure that new housing development is built with a range of local services and community facilities within a reasonable walking distance, to ensure people with specialised housing needs have opportunities for community engagement, sport and recreation close to their homes.
+We will also work with our partners to provide a range of supported accommodation options for homeless young people that are unable to return home and we strive to provide a safe environment where they can gain the necessary life skills to sustain and enjoy their own home in the future.